MicrosoftDocs/windows-itpro-docs/windows/security/introduction/security-features-licensing-requirements.md

 # Windows security features and licensing requirements

 This article lists the security features that are available in Windows, and the licensing requirements to use them.

 > [!NOTE]
-> The **licensing requirements** listed in the following table may be different from the **Windows edition requirements**.
+> The **licensing** requirements listed in the following table may be different from the **Windows edition** requirements.
 If you're looking for Windows edition requirements, see [Windows security features and edition requirements](security-features-edition-requirements.md).

 [!INCLUDE [_licensing-requirements](../../../includes/licensing/_licensing-requirements.md)]

-For more information about Windows licensing, see [Windows Commercial Licensing overview](/windows/whats-new/windows-licensing.md).
+For more information about Windows licensing, see [Windows Commercial Licensing overview](/windows/whats-new/windows-licensing).